The world of international bank transfers is a confusing one, littered with complicated jargon and smallprint.

 Is NatWest a good option for international money transfers?

-On the surface, NatWest’s lack of transfer fees may make them seem like a good option for international transfers.
+On the surface, NatWest’s lack of transfer fees for online payments may make them seem like a good option for international transfers.

 But when you dig deeper, they fall short.

-What’s most frustrating is lack of transparency when it comes to exchange rate charges.
+What’s most frustrating is the lack of transparency when it comes to exchange rate charges.

 This is the most important part of any international transfer, and you’ve no idea how much you’re going to be charged until you set up a transfer.

-What also lets them down is their £10,000 daily transfer limit.
+What also lets them down is their £10,000 daily online transfer limit.

 This makes things totally unworkable if you have a larger amount to transfer abroad.

-NatWest’s assumption is that you’ll operate totally independently online, with no guidance whatsoever.
+NatWest’s assumption is that you’ll operate totally independently online, or speak to a generic member of staff, with no specialised guidance whatsoever.

 In which case, you’re suddenly granted permission to speak to their ‘markets team’.